stkent/stkent.github.io/_posts/2016-02-23-feedback-plus-plus.md

 <!--more-->

-I'll post PDF slides later this week.
+I’ll post PDF slides later this week.
 The book referenced throughout the talk is [Thanks For The Feedback](http://www.amazon.com/Thanks-Feedback-Science-Receiving-Well/dp/0670014664){:new_tab}.